phuse-org/LinkedDataEducation/doc/StudyURI-questions.md

 vs external (public) browsing?**

-The de-refernced public URI must only provide publicly available information, while the interal deferencing yields company confidential information in addition to the public content.
+The de-refernced public URI must only provide publicly available information, while the internal deferencing yields company confidential information in addition to the public content.

 Ideally, a single URI deferences differently based on context (internal vs external).